-If you are considering majoring in Biology, the most important thing for you to do in the fall is to get started with chemistry.
+If you are considering majoring in Biology, the most important thing to do in the fall semester, first year, is to get started with chemistry.
 Most students interested in majoring in Biology should register for General Chemistry I (CHEM 111), which is only offered during the fall semester.

 If you have a strong high school chemistry background, you may consider two other possibilities:

-1) you might instead enroll in CHEM 115, Accelerated General Chemistry, which compresses the usual two-semester introductory chemistry sequence into one semester.
-In Fall 2021, this course is only being offered as a FYC; or
+1) you might instead enroll in CHEM 115, Accelerated General Chemistry, which compresses the usual two-semester introductory chemistry sequence into one semester; or

 2) you could skip General Chemistry I (CHEM 111) and instead wait until the spring semester to enroll in General Chemistry II (CHEM 112), which is only offered during the spring semester.

 There are four “core” introductory courses required for the biology major: Ecology & the Environment (BIOL 170), Biodiversity & Evolution (BIOL 180), Genetics (BIOL 190), and Cell Biology (BIOL 200).
-BIOL 170, 180, and 190 have no prerequisites, may be taken in any order, have connected laboratory sections, and have seats that have been saved for incoming first year students.
+BIOL 170, 180, and 190 have no prerequisites, may be taken in any order, have connected laboratory sections, and have seats saved for incoming first year students.
 Any one of these courses would be a perfect place to begin your Biology journey.
+In the Fall of 2022, there will be two sections of BIOL 170, including one designated as a First Year Course.
 The fourth “core” biology course, Cell Biology (BIOL 200) has prerequisites of Genetics (BIOL 190) and CHEM 112.
-This course is really considered an intermediate course, and should be taken only after the other core courses, usually during the sophomore or junior year.
+This course is an intermediate course, and should be taken only after the other core courses, usually during the sophomore or junior year.

 If you decide not to register for a biology core course during your first semester, you should be sure to register for one during your second semester.